If you’re facing a life-changing disability that affects your ability to work and you have student loans, you might wonder, “What next?”

 - A physician

-The documentation varies depending on which place you’re getting information from.
-For example, the VA must show that you have a disability determination.
+For disability through the VA, you must show that you have a disability determination.
 The disability must be 100% caused by service-related activity, or you must be considered unemployable.

-If you’re currently getting Social Security Disability Insurance (SSDI) or Supplemental Security Income (SSI), you may qualify for Total and Permanent Disability Discharge if you provide your SSA notice of award or the Benefits Planning Query showing that your next appointment for a disability determination is in five to seven years (or more).
+To receive Social Security Disability Insurance (SSDI) or Supplemental Security Income (SSI), you simple need to secure a SSA notice of award or Benefits Planning Query showing that your next appointment for a disability determination is in five to seven years (or more).

 If you go to a physician, the doctor will need to certify that your disability: